 During the first quarter of 2009, the Company reclassified certain of its products from DC to DC Converters to Lighting Control Products.
-The product information for the first quarter of 2008 has been reclassified to conform to the current presentation.
+The product information for the three and six months ended June 30, 2008 has been reclassified to conform to the current presentation.
 The following is a summary of revenue by product family (in thousands):